India Tax Residency and US LLC: What the Treaty Covers

 Does a US LLC provide any tax benefit for an Indian tax resident?

-For a founder who is ROR in India, a US single-member LLC does not reduce the total tax burden on business income.
+For an ROR founder in India, no. A US single-member LLC does not reduce your total tax burden on business income.
 India taxes worldwide income regardless of where the entity is formed.
-The LLC may provide liability protection and operational advantages (US bank account, US payment processing, credibility with US clients), but these are structural benefits, not tax benefits.
-The effective tax rate on LLC income for an Indian ROR depends on the applicable Indian tax slab and whether any US tax is paid that can be credited.
+The LLC may give you liability protection, a US bank account, US payment processing, and credibility with US clients.
+Those are structural benefits, not tax benefits.
+Your effective tax rate on LLC income depends on your Indian tax slab and whether any US tax is paid that can be credited.

-RNOR status exempts foreign-source income from Indian taxation, unless the income is derived from a business controlled in India or a profession set up in India.
-If the founder operates the US LLC from India — managing clients, delivering work, making business decisions from an Indian location — the income is likely derived from a business controlled in India, and the RNOR exemption does not apply.
-RNOR status primarily benefits individuals with passive foreign income (dividends, interest, rental income from foreign assets) that is not connected to Indian business activity.
+It depends on what you are doing.
+RNOR exempts foreign-source income, unless the income comes from a business controlled in India or a profession set up in India.
+If you operate the LLC from India (managing clients, delivering work, making business decisions from an Indian location), the exemption probably does not apply.
+RNOR primarily benefits people with passive foreign income like dividends, interest, or foreign rental income that is not connected to Indian business activity.

-The confusion arises when the US also claims taxing rights — for example, on US-source income (payments from US clients for US-connected services), or when a PE exists in the US.
-When only India taxes the income, there is no double taxation and the DTAA's relief mechanism is not needed.
-The problem is when both countries tax the same income and the DTAA's credit mechanism does not fully eliminate the overlap — for instance, because of different income characterization or timing differences between the two countries' tax years.
+The confusion starts when the US also claims taxing rights, for example on US-source income or when a PE exists.
+When only India taxes the income, there is no double taxation and the DTAA's relief mechanism is irrelevant.
+The problem is when both countries tax the same income and the credit mechanism does not fully eliminate the overlap, usually because of different income characterization or timing differences between the two tax years.

 How do I determine the INR value of my US LLC income?

-The CBDT prescribes the exchange rate for converting foreign income to INR.
-The applicable rate is the telegraphic transfer buying rate (TTBR) of the State Bank of India.
-For business income accruing over a period, the rate on the last day of the month immediately preceding the month in which the income is chargeable applies.
-For income received on a specific date, the rate on that date may apply depending on the specific provision.
+Use the SBI telegraphic transfer buying rate (TTBR).
+For business income accruing over a period, the rate on the last day of the month preceding the chargeable month applies.
+For income received on a specific date, the rate on that date may apply.
 The SBI TTBR rates are published on SBI's website.

 I have not been paying advance tax on my LLC income.
 What are the consequences?

-Under Section 234B, interest at 1% per month (simple interest) accrues on the shortfall between advance tax paid and 90% of assessed tax, calculated from April 1 of the assessment year to the date of assessment.
-Under Section 234C, interest at 1% per month accrues for each quarter where the installment is short of the prescribed percentage.
-For a founder with INR 20 lakh of LLC income and zero advance tax paid, the combined interest under Sections 234B and 234C can amount to 12-15% of the tax liability by the time of assessment.
+Section 234B charges 1% per month on the shortfall between advance tax paid and 90% of assessed tax, from April 1 of the assessment year to the assessment date.
+Section 234C adds 1% per month for each quarter where the installment falls short.
+For a founder with INR 20 lakh of LLC income and zero advance tax paid, combined interest under 234B and 234C can reach 12-15% of the tax liability by assessment.

 Does the Black Money Act apply to my US LLC?

-The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, applies to foreign income and assets that are not disclosed in the Indian tax return.
-If the US LLC and its bank account are disclosed in Schedule FA and the income is reported in Schedule FSI, the Black Money Act's penal provisions do not apply — the regular Income Tax Act provisions govern any shortfall or underreporting.
-The Act's severe penalties (30% tax + 90% penalty + potential prosecution) apply specifically to undisclosed foreign income and assets.
-Accurate and complete disclosure is the distinction.
+The Black Money Act applies to foreign income and assets not disclosed on the Indian tax return.
+If you disclose the LLC and its bank account in Schedule FA and report the income in Schedule FSI, the Black Money Act's penalties do not apply.
+The regular Income Tax Act governs any shortfall or underreporting.
+The 30% tax + 90% penalty + potential prosecution applies specifically to undisclosed foreign income and assets.
+The line between normal tax compliance and Black Money Act territory is disclosure.

 Key Takeaways

-- The India-US DTAA provides credit for US tax paid, but when the US does not tax LLC income (because the founder is a non-resident alien with no US-source income), there is no US tax to credit — India collects the full tax
+- The DTAA provides credit for US tax paid.
+But when the US does not tax LLC income (non-resident alien, no US-source income), there is no US tax to credit.
+India collects the full amount.

-- TCS at 20% applies to LRS remittances exceeding INR 7 lakh for non-education, non-medical purposes — including capital contributions to a US LLC
+- TCS at 20% hits LRS remittances above INR 7 lakh for non-education, non-medical purposes, including capital contributions to your LLC.

-- Schedule FA disclosure of foreign assets is mandatory — non-disclosure triggers penalties of INR 10 lakh per year under the Black Money Act, separate from regular tax penalties
+- Schedule FA disclosure is mandatory.
+Non-disclosure: INR 10 lakh penalty per year under the Black Money Act, separate from regular tax penalties.

 References